Fatland: Vaux Hall

 General Washington and the Continental Army returned to the area in December 1777, and began the six month Valley Forge encampment.
 Most of the troops were quartered south of the river, but Vaux's farm was the site of troop encampments and support facilities.
 General John Sullivan supervised construction of a floating-log bridge slightly downstream from Fatland Ford.
 This bridge provided a river crossing in times of high water, and an escape route should British attack from the south.
 The floating bridge was destroyed by ice in 1779.

 The British army, in September, 1777, passed from Valley Forge to the left bank of the Schuylkill by the Fatland Ford; not many months later [June 19, 1778], when the American forces evacuated Valley Forge, they crossed at the same place, as just mentioned.
 Both armies swarmed over the Vaux Hill plantation like devastating clouds of locusts.
 Tearing down fences, destroying trees and doing thousands of pounds' worth of damage in various ways, they wrought such havoc that Mr. Vaux's estate was seriously embarrassed in consequence.

 The Commonwealth of Pennsylvania paid Vaux £1,000 in compensation for damage done to his property during the war.
 "In the 1785 assessment of Providence township, James Vaux is recorded as a farmer, owning a farm of 300 acres of land, dwelling, four horses, six cows, one servant (colored), and one riding chair."
 He later served in the Pennsylvania Legislature.
-Vaux sold Vaux Hill to John Echline Allen, about 1794.
+Vaux sold Vaux Hall to John Echline Allen, about 1794.

 There are no known images of the "good stone dwelling house" described in 1771, or of the house as expanded by Vaux.